Inclusion and accessibility

 Strobing/flashing lights will be avoided wherever possible.

-Loud noises and feedback/static will be avoided wherever possible, and warnings in text and via audio will be played before these occur.
+Loud noises and feedback/static will be avoided wherever possible.